In Lesson #1 we examined our ultimate purpose and happiness which is union with God and following His holy ways..

 Blessed Mother Teresa of Calcutta once replied to a priest who said he was too busy to pray, "Father, if you are too busy to pray, then you are just TOO busy!"

 Some already have a habit of prayer, a daily prayer routine or rule of life.
 If you have something that is working well for you keep it up.
-If not then forming new habits takes effort but once they become a new routine or habit, then they become easier.
-Sometimes all it takes is just to force yourself to begin.
+If not then forming new habits takes effort, but they become easier once they become a new routine or habit.
+Sometimes all it takes is just to force yourself to begin (and we can ask God to help us with this grace).

 I wanted to offer the following suggestion for those who do not already have a regular practice of prayer in their life.
 It is just one possibility.
 Look it over and see if there are elements that you would like to include in your own daily prayer routine.
 We will be discussing more on this topic in future lessons, but I wanted to give you somewhere to start.